dalejn/cleanBib/README.md

 <details>
   <summary>What is a .bib file?</summary>

 * The `.bib` file is a bibliography with tagged entry fields used by LaTeX to format a typesetted manuscript's reference list and its in-line citations.
 If you are not using LaTeX to write your manuscript, common reference managers that are linked to Microsoft Word or Google Docs also allow you to export `.bib` files (See Instructions, Step 1).
+When you are asked to edit the `.bib` file, this means that you should open the file with a text editor (if you want to edit your own copy of the file) or within the Binder environment (if you want to edit a temporary copy of your uploaded file).
+Each entry starts with an `@` symbol and includes a reference key, then lists metadata for author, year, journal, etc. Some instructions will ask you to edit the list of names in the "author" data, and some will ask you to remove entire entries.
 </details>

 <details>